AnkitVerma11032002/NodeQuizApp/README.md

 By default, the server will run on port 3000.
 You can specify a different port by setting the PORT environment variable before starting the server.

 Once the server is running, open a web browser and navigate to http://localhost:3000 (or the port you specified).
 You will see the quiz interface, where you can select your answers for each question and submit them.
-After submitting your answers, the application will display your score and provide feedback on each question.
+After submitting your answers, the application will display your score and provide feedback on each question below the submit button.

 Project Structure: